 Getting your life back on track after an injury at work is not easy.
+We can help you protect your workers comp benefits.

 In addition to the physical challenges that injured workers face, there is the stress of rehabilitation, finances, and the legalities of filing a work comp claim.
 Missouri workers’ compensation law does not require an employer to reinstate an employee after workers’ compensation leave.
 State law does require employers to offer rehabilitation and retraining services to workers injured on the job.
 (Click here for resources for injured employees.)